nhisamoto/phresh-n-clean/README.md

 #### Application

-  1. Decide what applications you would like to install with [Homebrew Cask Search](https://caskroom.github.io/search).
+  1. Decide what applications you would like to install by entereing `brew search [application-name]` into a Terminal prompt.
   2. Enter `brew cask install [application]` into a Terminal prompt.
 This will install the selected application.
   3. Enter `brew cask install [application][space][application]` into a Terminal prompt to install multiple applications.
   4. After installing all desired applications, enter `brew cask cleanup` into a Terminal prompt to delete all download files.